eoyebami/eoyebami.github.io/posts/k8s/kustomize/2024-05-27-kustomize-patches.md

     patch: |-
       - op: replace
         path: /spec/template/spec/containers/0 # references the first index as the target
+        # path: /spec/template/spec/containers/0/image will replace the image in the list
         value: # these values will replace the preexisting values at the first index
           name: haproxy
           image: haproxy